vaevictis/vaevictis.github.com/_posts/2012-12-28-surfing-raglan.markdown

 <br />
 <br />

 With Jonathon and his family for Christmas Day then.
-I'd be in trouble trying to describe how good beeing welcomed by such a nice family was, while being so far away from my own one.
+I'd be in trouble trying to describe how good being welcomed by such a nice family was, while being so far away from my own one.
 <br />
 <br />